EwanColquhoun/SPNA/TESTING.md

 * Jest for JavaScript
     * Your application needs to be set up to use Jest for testing.
 There is good documentation on the [Jest](https://jestjs.io/docs/getting-started) website.
+    * You can run the tests from the command line with the following:
+    > npm test

 ![Jest Validation](media/readme-images/jest.jpeg)